Clark Griswold, eat your heart out…

 Spotted at Autoscope: a brand new Panamera Sport Turismo!
 And it’s the Turbo model, no less… Family Truckster it is not.

 Here’s the latest from our IG (you should definitely follow us @AutoscopeDFW, by the way…).
-As the finest European auto repair facility in North Texas, we’re no stranger to finery around the shop.
+As the finest European car repair facility in North Texas, we’re no stranger to automotive finery around the shop.
 But every now and then, something a bit more unique or rare will turn out and make you look twice.
 Check out our post of the brand new 2018 Porsche Panamera “Sport Turismo” Turbo we spotted at our Park Cities / Love Field location.
-But first, I want to say a few things about this car… (If you really only want to look at it and skip the pedantic rambling, you can scroll down to the post at the bottom.)
-To me, the Sport Turismo represents a wrong that has been righted.
+But first, I want to say a few things about this car… (If you really only want to look at it and skip the pedantic rambling, you can scroll down to our Instagram post at the bottom.)
+To me, the Sport Turismo represents an 8-year-old wrong that has, at last, been righted.

 Re: The Porsche Panamera